-- · Add SQL Server instances.
+- Add SQL Server instances(see page 101).
 Click this option to go to the respective wizard and add new SQL Server instances. - Export 🚣 .
-You can choose any of the following formats: PDF, XLS, or XML for exporting the information displayed on the SQL Licensing view. - · Core Factor Table.
-Click this option to open the Core Factor Table for viewing SQL Server core-specific information for your instances.
+You can choose any of the following formats: PDF, XLS, or XML for exporting the information displayed on the SQL Licensing view. - Core Factor Table (see page 118).
+Click this option to open the Core Factor Table for viewing SQL Server corespecific information for your instances.